 Use these for a baby who is puking with the stomach virus and can’t hold anything down, but also has a miserable fever.

 Ibuprofen is another super effective infant pain reliever and fever reducer that lasts 6-8 hours, so quite a bit longer than acetaminophen.
 (Woot!
 Two more hours of sleep!)
-However, it’s not safe for babies under 6 months old because it’s a stronger med and since their livers are immature they aren’t able to metabolize it as well as older children.
+However, it’s not a baby safe medicine for babies under 6 months old because it’s a stronger med and since their livers are immature they aren’t able to metabolize it as well as older children.
 Plus, some doctors don’t like it for younger babies because it’s harder to tell how sick a baby is if his temperature and irritability are “masked” for an extended chunk of time.

 Like acetaminophen, dosage is based on weight so check in with your pediatrician about that.